 Ask any beauty editor what the perks of the job are and you'd be hard-pressed to find one who wouldn't say that it's the free products.
 There's no doubt that having the chance to test out new launches, cult beauty buys and celebrity favourites on a weekly basis is pretty incredible—and it's definitely one of my favourite things about my job.

-Due to the sheer volume of new products landing at Who What Wear HQ each week, I've learnt to be pretty swift at identifying what makeup, skincare and hair products will and won't work for me.
+But due to the sheer volume of new products landing at Who What Wear HQ each week, I've had to learn to be pretty swift at identifying what makeup, skincare and hair products will and won't work for me.
 I'll try anything once (which has definitely resulted in some unusual makeup looks and unwanted skin reactions), but at this stage in my career, I tend to have a pretty good steer on what I like.

 On days that I have a breakfast meeting, a full day in the office and an evening event, I always use this primer to keep my makeup in place all day.
 It's a lightweight water-based gel that won't clog your pores (great if you're acne-prone like I am), and it genuinely increases the longevity of products applied on top.

-I was categorically not a tinted-moisturiser kind of girl until I discovered this product via Birchbox.
+I was categorically not a tinted-moisturiser kind of girl until I discovered this product.
 It's more of a serum than a moisturiser, and I'm always surprised about how much coverage you can actually get with this water-based formula.
 I use a damp sponge to buff it into my skin.
-Although it won't cover blemishes, it does a great job at evening out my skin tone, so you can go in with a concealer just in the places where you actually need it.
+Although it won't cover blemishes, it does a great job at evening out my skin tone, so you can go in with concealer just in the places where you actually need it.

 I admit there are rather a lot of complexion products on my list of favourites, but as a woman with a long history of skin issues, getting my skin looking good is the number one priority on my beauty list.
 This is what I use as my everyday foundation.
 It's noncomedogenic, so it won't clog pores or exacerbate breakouts, and you can wear it sheer or build it up to full coverage.
 I love the way that it reduces excess oil but doesn't leave skin looking completely matte.